xyzqm/blog/src/content/blog/burnsides-lemma.md

 ---
 Consider the following problem: we have a 2x2 grid with 4 cells, each of which we can paint black or white.
 Two paintings are considered identical if they can be rotated to look the same.
 How many distinct paintings are there?

 Before we apply Burnside's Lemma to this problem, let's formalize the lemma's general conditions.
 The lemma requires a [**group**](https://en.wikipedia.org/wiki/Group_(mathematics)) of actions $G$ which act on a finite set $X$.
-In our case; in our case, $G$ consists of rotation by 0°, 90°, 180°, and 270°, and $X$ consists of all possible paintings, not necessarily rotationally distinct.
+In our case, $G$ consists of rotation by 0°, 90°, 180°, and 270°, and $X$ consists of all possible paintings, not necessarily rotationally distinct.

 Note that the term [**group**](https://en.wikipedia.org/wiki/Group_(mathematics)) has a very specific meaning in a math context.
 Importantly, if $a \cdot b$ denotes the action derived by first performing $b$, then $a$, then a group $G$ must satisfy the following four conditions:
 >[!Note]